 History – A working estate from the early days

-YS was originally a cane farm, with a factory.
-YS Estate was also a supplier of logwood for export to Europe.
-The heart of the logwood tree was used for the purpose of making dye.
+YS was originally a cane farm, with a working sugar factory.
+YS Estate also supplied logwood for export to Europe, where the heart of the logwood tree was used for the purpose of making dye.

 However, With the introduction of synthetic dyes, the need for logwood dwindled, and sugar production across Jamaica decreased over time.
 In the 1960’s sugarcane was phased out altogether, and the Browne family decided to focus on breeding Pedigreed Red Poll Cattle and Thoroughbred Race horses.